Staff training & development

 There are normally five options offered each week, and staff are expected to attend one of them or to work on self-paced training.

 The Library has staff at various grades and the SDH is available and relevant to all of them.
-One week each term is set aside for sessions organised by teams to focus on training specifically for them.
+One week each semester is set aside for sessions organised by teams to focus on training specifically for them.
 Part-time staff may need to make special arrangements to attend a session if it is outside their normal working hours.
 As much assistance as possible is given to enable this.

 Chartership training